 It is important to remember that scammers and capitalists birth new schemes all the time.
 It is a good idea to rerun Adbyss weekly or so to ensure your hosts list contains the latest updates.

-# ADBYSS # marker, and delete it and all subsequent lines.
+# ADBYSS # marker and all subsequent lines, or run: